minhtran-q/spring-integration/README.md

 <details>
   <summary>Messaging Gateways</summary>
   <br/>
   Gateways are used to send and receive messages.
+Gateways are two-way (request/reply).

+  Inbound gateways are where some external system sends a request and Spring Integration replies.
+Outbound gateways are where Spring Integration makes the request and some external system replies.

   ```
   @MessagingGateway // it also a bean